Our Services include

 - Opioids such as Tramadol

-- Narcotic pain control for very severe pain (Buprenorphine, Fentanyl)
+- Narcotic pain control for very severe pain such as after orthopedic surgery

 - Transdermal Gels can be custom made thru one of the local compounding Pharmacies we use, such as REGEL PharmaLabs, and People’s Custom RX.